Denial of Service

 But each worker is still synchronous: one request at a time, start to finish.
 More lanes don't help if every lane is single-file.

-Same goal as before: knock the server offline long enough that the watchdog gives up and prints the flag.
+Same goal as before: knock the server offline.

 Connect with SSH